stanlysamuel/gensys/README.md

 - s should follow the same order in every function.
 - s and s_ should not mix orders as well.
 For example, if s = {b1_, b2_, b3_, b4_, b5_}, s_ cannot be {b2_, b3_, b4_, b5_, b1_}.
 This will give unsound results in the initial version of GenSys.
 - Error handling for the above cases is left to be handled.
 - Environment can be equal to skip i.e. it performs no updates.
-Refer to the non cinderella examples for the same.
+Refer to the non-cinderella examples for the same.